 - 1 cup homemade or store bought passion fruit coulis

-- Line the base a sides of a spring form tin with baking paper.
+- Line the base and sides of a spring form tin with baking paper.

 - Crush the biscuits.
 You can do this by breaking into pieces and adding to a food processor, or put them into a plastic bag, cover with a tea towel and gentle hit with a rolling pin.